cmgoffena13/file-loader/README.md

 ### File Processing Pipeline

+Legend:
+ - 📧 = Step that when failed, sends email notifications to business stakeholders about file issue.

 The system uses **parallel processing** with threads to handle multiple files concurrently.
 Below is the process for **an individual file**:

 1. **File Discovery**: The file is discovered during a scan of the designated directory (`DIRECTORY_PATH`) for supported file types (CSV, Excel, JSON)

-2. **Early Duplicate Detection**: The system checks if this file has already been processed by querying the target table.
+2. **Early Duplicate Detection** 📧: The system checks if this file has already been processed by querying the target table.
 If a duplicate is detected, the file is moved to the duplicates directory and processing is skipped (prevents accidental overwrites and directory clutter)

 3. **Archive First**: The file is immediately copied to the archive directory before any processing begins (preserves original for recovery) - only for non-duplicate files

 4. **Pattern Matching**: The file name is matched against source configurations using pattern matching to determine the processing rules

-5. **Missing Header Detection**: The file is checked for required headers/fields (CSV/Excel) or field presence (JSON).
-Errors immediately if no header is found.
+5. **Missing Header Detection** 📧: The file is checked for required headers/fields (CSV/Excel) or field presence (JSON).
+If the header is not there, processing fails.

-6. **Missing Column Detection**: The file is checked for all required columns/fields.
-Errors immediately if any are missing.
+6. **Missing Column Detection** 📧: The file is checked for all required columns/fields.
+If any are missing, processing fails.

 7. **Dynamic Column Mapping**: Column names in the file are mapped using Pydantic field aliases to have database compatible names - supports flexible column naming in source files